Let’s begin this with a real-life example i.e.

 Content Marketing

-Just, remember to make sure the content you create is helpful and informative for your target audience.
+Remember to ensure your content is helpful and informative for your target audience.

 Search Engine Optimization (SEO)

-Word-of-mouth is a powerful form of marketing that involves customers spreading the word about your product or service to others via recommendations, conversations, reviews and more.
-This can help bring in more potential customers who already trust the brand through someone they know.
+Word-of-mouth is a powerful form of marketing that involves customers spreading the word about your product or service to others via recommendations, conversations, reviews, and more.
+This can bring in more potential customers who already trust the brand through someone they know.

 In this stage, you are entirely new.
-You have no reputation or foundation to build on.
-Consequently, you will probably be engaging in activities that don’t expand rapidly yet, like acquiring your first customers personally.
+You need a reputation or foundation to build on.
+Consequently, you will probably engage in activities that have yet to expand rapidly, like acquiring your first customers personally.

 Even though pull tactics might work in the long term, it takes time to gain a foothold in your industry by building an online presence with content that ranks high on Google searches.